AIpaca-Inc/slate/source/includes/_authentication.md

 train_X, train_Y = _get_random_train_data( 10, 224, 224, 3 )
 ```

+As an example, we used `MobileNetV2` as the model and a random training data with shape (10, 224, 224, 3).
+You could plug in custom model and just remember to confirm the model's compilability with [Support Environment](#support-environment).

 ## Step 3: Pass Model & Data to AIbro API

 ```python